needlestack/gmc64/README.md

 The overall user experience should be significantly better than running GameMaker under an emulator.

-However, there is no mobile support.
-I have not implemented any touch controls. gmc64 is currently desktop/laptop only.
-This will change in the future.

 **Known limitations:**

-- **Instruction timing is not cycle-accurate.** The JavaScript engine runs at 60fps and executes 50 ops (GameMaker instructions) per frame.
+- **Instruction timing is not cycle-accurate.** The JavaScript engine runs at 59.94fps and executes 50 ops (GameMaker instructions) per frame.
 This is very close to the original, but programs that rely on precise timing loops may have some timing issues.
 - **Music-maker instrument sounds aren't fine-tuned.** The song instruments are